belgianmobileid/doc/directIntegration/authentication.md

     </tr>
     <tr>
       <td>{% include parameter.html name="id_token" req="" %}</td>
       <td>A security token that contains information about the authentication of an user, and potentially other requested claim data's.
-The <code>id_token</code> value is represented as a signed and encrypted JSON Web Token.
-So, before being able to use the ID Token claim's you will have to decrypt and verify it using the RSA keys.</td>
+The <code>id_token</code> value is represented as a signed and encrypted JWT.
+So, before being able to use the ID Token claims you will have to decrypt and verify the signature.</td>
     </tr>
   </tbody>
 </table>